Thinking Beyond Borders

-A Serbian tax resident is an individual who stays (or has the intention to stay) in Serbia for more than 183 days in a 12-month period or whose registered address or center of business and vital interest is within the territory of Serbia.
+A Serbian tax resident is an individual who stays (or has the intention to stay) in Serbia for more than 183 days in a 12-month period or whose domicile or center of business and vital interest is within the territory of Serbia.
 A non-resident of Serbia is an individual who does not fulfill any of the above mentioned conditions.

 An individual who is Serbian tax resident is taxable on his/her worldwide income.
 A non-resident is generally taxable on income derived from Serbian sources.
 Serbian-sourced income is recognized as income paid by a Serbian entity (or expenses covered for an individual by a Serbian entity), income derived for work performed in Serbia, as well as any other income earned on the Serbian territory.